horker/oxyplotcli2/docs/md/New-OxyStairStepSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.StairStepSeries object that represents a series for stair step graphs.
+Returns an object that represents a series for stair step graphs.